nicolaipalm/nicolaipalm.github.io/content/_index.md

         I am also interested in:

-        - The broad area of uncertainty quantification for ML models, mainly from a frequentist perspective
+        - The broad area of uncertainty quantification for ML models
         - Category theory in ML
         - Multi-objective optimization especially in the context of expensive blackbox functions (e.g. simulation or digital twin models)
-        - Applying all this to real scenarios

         Feel free to reach out!
     design: